lopcode/vips-ffm/README.md

 Supports a vast range of image formats, including HEIC, JXL, WebP, PNG, JPEG, and more.
 Pronounced "vips (like zips) eff-eff-emm".
 The project is relatively new, but aims to be production ready.
-Tested on macOS 14, Windows 11, and Linux (Ubuntu 24.04).
+Tested on macOS 14, Windows 11, and Linux (Ubuntu 24.04, Debian 12.1).
 Should work on any architecture you can use libvips and Java on (arm64/amd64/etc).

 Used the library?
 I'd love to hear from more users - let me know in [Discussions](https://github.com/lopcode/vips-ffm/discussions).